 - Hike on a trail or walk through a park.

 - Drive along some rural Florida back roads.

 If you’re ever in the Florida panhandle region around early November, check out Torreya State Park — a 12,000-acre preserve with incredible views of the Apalachicola River.

-One of the highly popular Florida state parks, this is by far one of the best places in the Sunshine State to view fall foliage.
+It’s one of the highly popular Florida state parks, and is by far one of the best places in the Sunshine State to view fall foliage!